Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: Frequentist treatment of the likelihood ratio

-The limit lower than the true $s$ in such experimental conditions will occur in the cases when the observed statistic is lower than some average or median statistic expected from the background.
+In such experimental conditions the upper limit lower than the true $s$ will occur in the cases when the observed test statistic is lower than some average or median test statistic expected from the background.
 Provided that the background is calculated correctly, such cases can be interpreted as the downward fluctuations of background.
 Such experiments are characterized not only by the low $CL_{s+b}$, but also by the low $CL_{b}$.
 Dividing $CL_{s+b}$ by $CL_{b}$ the researcher takes into account how well the experiment is described by the background.
-The use of $CL_{s+b}/CL_{b} = \alpha$ instead of $CL_{s+b} = \alpha$ for search of the upper limit allows one to obtain more conservative limit with 100\% coverage for the experiments microscopically weakly susceptible for the signal.
+The use of $CL_{s+b}/CL_{b} = \alpha$ instead of $CL_{s+b} = \alpha$ for the search of the upper limit allows one to obtain more conservative limit with 100\% coverage for the experiments weakly susceptible to the signal.
 See more detailed argumentation in Refs. \cite{Read_00,Junk_99,Read_02,CMS_Combined}.
 The confidence-like value $CL_{s+b} / CL_{b}$ is called $CL_s$ and is traditionally used also as the common name of these methods.
+The division of the unconstrained-maximum-related $CL_{s+b}$ by $CL_{b}$ is not necessary and even not reasonable because of the undesired increase of the upper limit with the decrease in the observation, see Fig. \ref{compar_lim}.

-A similar correction for significance has been proposed \cite{Read_00}, but it does not seem to be popular in practice.
+A similar correction applied to significance has been proposed \cite{Read_00}, but it does not seem to be used in practice.

-We will not correct by $CL_{b}$ the lower limit by the maximum-related method too.
+We will not correct the lower limit obtained by the maximum-related method for $CL_{b}$ either.

-When the correction by $CL_{b}$ is used, that is for finding the upper limit, the methods in a whole can be denoted by abbreviations BR--$CL_s$ and MR--$CL_s$.
-It is not so obvious how to denote the maximum-related method at finding the lower limit and significance.
-One can either call it MR--$CL_s$, keeping in mind that this is a simple frequentist treatment of the likelihood ratios without the correction by $CL_{b}$, or call it MR--FLR (Frequency of Likelihood Ratio).
+Thus, the correction for $CL_{b}$ is used only for finding the upper limit by the background-related method and by the constrained maximum-related method.
+When the correction for $CL_{b}$ is used for the upper limit, the methods can be denoted by the abbreviation NFLR, which means the Normalized (that is with $CL_{s+b}$ divided by $CL_b$) Frequency of Likelihood Ratio.
+The notation ``$CL_s$'' is sometimes added in parentheses for additional clarification.
+The non-normalized case ($CL_{s+b}$) is denoted by simple FLR.
+The lower limit and significance are always calculated without the normalization even if the whole method is denoted by NFLR ($CL_s$).

-The meaning and interpretation of FLR and/or $CL_s$ methods is very nontrivial.
-This also affects the programming and calculations.
-At the implementation of these calculations in software one quickly finds that it is much more convenient to deal with simple $\hat{s}$-values from FMML or FGML than with nontrivial quantities like $Q$, $CL_{s+b}$, $CL_{b}$ and $CL_s$.
-MR--$CL_s$ is also very slow in computer calculations.
+The meaning and interpretation of the FLR and NFLR ($CL_s$) methods are very nontrivial.
+It is much more convenient to deal with the simple $\hat{s}$-values from FMML or FGML than with nontrivial quantities like $Q$, $CL_{s+b}$, $CL_{b}$ and $CL_s$.